jcpunk/setuptools_practices/README.md

 Specific elements related to package distribution (not wheels) should be placed here.

 Elements such as `systemd` services (which cannot be included in wheels) and packaging scriptlets (to make user accounts) can be centralized here.

+#### packaging/containers

+We've broken this out into three layers:

+1. `Dockerfile.application`
+2. `Dockerfile.ci`

+The image produced by `Dockerfile` should be suitable for use on your container platform.
+If the application is going to run in production, this is the container file that should be used.
+This container should contain the application code and be in a known registry.

+The `Dockerfile.ci` image should be a container developers can pull down to bind mount their source code from their home directory.
+This container should be well instrumented so various CI tasks can be run (unit tests, build packages, etc).

 ### src/MYPACKAGENAME